Resurrection of Jesus: Burial

-An often noted argument in favor of a decent burial before sunset is the Jewish custom, based on Deuteronomy 21:22-23, which says the body must not be left exposed overnight, but must be buried that day.
-This is also attested in the Temple Scroll of the Essenes, and in Josephus's Jewish War 4.5.2§317, describing the burial of crucified Jewish insurgents before sunset.
-Reference is made to the Digesta, a Roman Law Code from the 6th century AD, which contains material from the 2nd century AD, stating that "the bodies of those who have been punished are only buried when this has been requested and permission granted."
-Burial of people who were executed by crucifixion is also attested by archaeological finds from Yehohanan, a body of an apparently crucified man with a nail in the heel which could not be removed who was buried in a tomb.
+An often noted argument in favour of a decent burial before sunset is the Jewish custom, based on Deuteronomy 21:22–23, which says the body must not be left exposed overnight, but must be buried that day.
+This is also attested in the Temple Scroll of the Essenes, and in Josephus' Jewish War 4.5.2§317, describing the burial of crucified Jewish insurgents before sunset.
+Reference is made to the Digesta, a Roman Law Code from the 6th century AD, which contains material from the 2nd century AD, stating that "the bodies of those who have been punished are only buried when this has been requested and permission granted".
+Burial of people who were executed by crucifixion is also attested by archaeological finds from Jehohanan, a body of an apparently crucified man with a nail in the heel which could not be removed who was buried in a tomb.

-Contra a decent burial, Martin Hengel has argued that Jesus was buried in disgrace as an executed criminal who died a shameful death, a view which is "now widely accepted and has become entrenched in scholarly literature."
-John Dominic Crossan argued that Jesus followers did not know what happened to the body.
+Contra a decent burial, Martin Hengel has argued that Jesus was buried in disgrace as an executed criminal who died a shameful death, a view which is "now widely accepted and has become entrenched in scholarly literature".
+John Dominic Crossan argued that Jesus's followers did not know what happened to the body.
 According to Crossan, Joseph of Arimathea is "a total Markan creation in name, in place, and in function", arguing that Jesus's followers inferred from Deut.
-21:22-23 that Jesus was buried by a group of law-abiding Jews, as described in Acts 13:29.
+21:22–23 that Jesus was buried by a group of law-abiding Jews, as described in Acts 13:29.

 New Testament scholar Dale Allison writes that this story was adapted by Mark, turning the group of Jews into a specific person.
-Roman practice was often to leave the body on the stake, denying an honorable or family burial, stating that "the dogs were waiting."
+Roman practice was often to leave the body on the stake, denying an honourable or family burial, stating that "the dogs were waiting."
 Archaeologist Byron McCane argues that it was customary to dispose of the dead immediately, yet concludes that "Jesus was buried in disgrace in a criminal's tomb".
-British New Testament scholar Maurice Casey also notes that "Jewish criminals were supposed to receive a shameful and dishonourable burial," and argues that Jesus was indeed buried by Joseph of Arimathea, but in a tomb for criminals owned by the Sanhedrin.
+British New Testament scholar Maurice Casey also notes that "Jewish criminals were supposed to receive a shameful and dishonourable burial", and argues that Jesus was indeed buried by Joseph of Arimathea, but in a tomb for criminals owned by the Sanhedrin.
 He therefore rejects the empty tomb narrative as legendary.